cornerstonejs/cornerstoneTools/docs/latest/tool-types/index.md

 # Tool Types

-In order to make development of new Tools quick, easy and relatively boilerplate-free, all Tools `extend` one of three base classes, which provide the functionality required to integrate seamlessly into the Cornerstone Tools framework.
+In order to make development of new Tools quick, easy and relatively boilerplate-free, all Tools `extend` one of four base classes, which provide the functionality required to integrate seamlessly into the Cornerstone Tools framework.

 Base classes have two types of methods of interest to Tool developers: